 Since then there's been no stopping them.
 They have decorated a carriage on a Grand Central train, been on a stand at the Great Yorkshire Show, and ‘bombed’ an articulated lorry and a tractor, to mention just a few.
 Thirsk Market Place has been decorated several times more including a celebration of 100 years since the birth of Alf Wight, known worldwide as James Herriot the author of All Creatures Great and Small and other stories about his life as a country vet in Thirsk.

-Probably their most moving knitting and crocheting work was for Remembrance Sunday in 2016 when many more than 35,000 red poppies were made and stitched onto yards and yards of army camouflage netting which was then draped along the walls of St Mary’s Church, All Saints RC Church and the Methodist Church in Thirsk and St Oswald’s Church in Sowerby.
-The poppies also hung down like a waterfall on clear netting from the top of St Mary's.
-Some of these poppies were made by people who had heard of the work of the Thirsk Yarnbombers, but some had no idea even where Thirsk was!
-The poppies were brought here or posted, many anonymously.
-Some were crafted on a beach in Normandy and others in Australia and brought back to Thirsk!
+Possibly their most moving work was for Remembrance Sunday in 2016 when more than 35,000 red poppies were made and stitched onto yards and yards of army camouflage netting which was then draped along the walls of all four churches in Thirsk & Sowerby.
+The poppies also hung down on clear netting like a waterfall from the top of St Mary's Church.
+Some of the poppies were made by people who’d heard about the need for them but intially didn’t even know where Thirsk was!
+Some were knitted on a beach in Normandy, others in Australia and then brought back to Thirsk.

 See more of their escapades at www.facebook.com/tyb2016